Home Insurance in Spain for Expats

 These are the most common questions we receive.

-Home insurance in Spain has features that surprise many British and Irish owners — particularly around community insurance, squatter cover, the consorcio, and how the rebuild value differs from the purchase price.
+Home insurance in Spain has features that surprise many British, Irish and Dutch owners — particularly around community insurance, squatter cover, the consorcio, and how the rebuild value differs from the purchase price.
 Here are the questions we are asked most often.

 For private homeowners with no mortgage, home insurance is not legally compulsory in Spain — but it is strongly recommended.
 The exception is if your property is mortgaged: the mortgage lender will require buildings insurance ('seguro de hogar' with the bank assigned as beneficiary for the buildings sum) for the full mortgage period.
 Apartment owners must contribute to the block's communal insurance through their community fees, but this only covers the shared parts of the building — not the inside of your unit.